Common setbacks to adopting Agile project development

-Once you’ve selected your Agile project management tools, it’s time to start creating your first Agile workflow and project plan.
+Once you’ve selected your Agile project management tools, it’s time to create your first Agile workflow and project plan.

-It’s often easiest to start developing a project plan before you create your workflows, as the plan will help you identify which workflows and phases your project will need.
+It’s easiest to develop a project plan before you create workflows, as the plan will identify which workflows and phases your project will need.

-The role of the project plan in Agile is similar to that of any traditional project plan in many ways.
-First of all, an Agile project begins with a pre-planning step where the project vision is both defined and documented.
+The Agile project plan's role is similar to that of any traditional project plan in many ways.
+Firstly, an Agile project begins with a pre-planning step where the project vision is both defined and documented.
 This is also where known business and technical requirements are documented.

 This phase of basic project planning is also when your project team members will be assigned.
-High-level estimates for budget, time, and scope should also be gathered and documented in this phase.
-You and your project team will then determine the number of sprints or iterations required for the project, as well as the length of each sprint, and the expected deliverable or outcome that should result from each sprint.
+High-level estimates for budget, time, and scope should also be gathered and documented.
+Your project team will then determine the number of sprints or iterations required for the project, the length of each sprint, and the expected deliverable or outcome.

 The big difference between Agile and traditional project methodologies comes after the high-level planning is done.
 For an Agile project, you’ll plan only the initial sprint in detail, rather than the entire project.
 Under Agile, it’s only after each sprint is completed that the next sprint's details are planned.
 This iterative process enables your project team to adapt each sprint plan based on the previous sprint outcome(s).

-The sprint details of your plan should be input into your Agile project management tool.
+The sprint details of your plan should be put into your Agile project management tool.
 If your software comes with templates, you may be able to use a blank Agile template or a sample Agile project plan to create your new project plan.